Coffee talk with the Dude of Food

 desy 4

-When in Donostia / San Sebastian you will find many options of good restaurants, but not many small ones that match Bar Desy.
+When in Donostia / San Sebastian you will find many options of good restaurants, but not many small ones that match the greatness of Bar Desy.
 You can start your day there with a coffee and tapas or end your day there with a drink and tapas.
 Bar Desy is a father and son operation and is one great place to eat and meet locals.
 Bar Desy offers a well rounded variety of tapas both hot and cold from various fish items to meatballs.

 The cod cheeks were pretty good and would make a great sandwich.
 Actually everything was really good but the fresh cod fillets, cod cheeks, squid with lemon, white wine and fresh bread were my favorite things besides the generous hospitality.